RightsInRecordsByDesign/publications/README.md

 This is the publication repository for the _Rights in Records by Design_ ARC project.

-Each sub-directory contains a metadata statement and a publicly shareable version of the publication --- either an open access final version, or a pre-publication review version.
+Each sub-folder contains the publication details and a publicly shareable version of the publication --- either an open access final version, or a pre-publication review version.

 For more information, please contact